mastercomfig/mastercomfig/CONTRIBUTING.md

 and `texture_preload_list.txt` must be updated according to changes [tracked by Steam Database](https://github.com/SteamDatabase/GameTracking-TF2).

-## Find a task
+### Find a task

 There might be TODOs within the files that need to be completed, issues that need to be closed or maybe something new you came up with.
 For any of these, make sure you communicate that you're going contribute to resolve that issue or implement that feature so that there isn't any duplicated work going on.

-## Making changes
+### Making changes

 First things first: use spaces and CRLF line endings for configs, and continue the convention in the other file overrides.
 Ensure no trailing spaces at the end of lines.
-I haven't establish a max column count yet, but a general rule of thumb is to follow the general breaks that already happen, and ensure you're able to read without horizontally scrolling on half of a 1080p desktop display with 1.00 scaling.
+I haven't established a max column count yet, but a general rule of thumb is to follow the general breaks that already happen, and ensure you're able to read without horizontally scrolling on half of a 1080p desktop display with 1.00 scaling.

-### Launch options
+#### Launch options

 Comment launch options like this: